 Connected systems make it possible for them to offer seamless customer experiences and run efficient operations.
 Thus, companies are starting to utilize the benefits of interconnected supply chains for their eCommerce operations, enabling a free flow of information across departments.

 Artificial intelligence: Artificial intelligence (AI) in the supply chain consists of a toolbox of technology options that help companies understand complex content, enhance human performance, and take over routine tasks.

-Currently, AI helps supply chain leaders solve long-standing data silos and governance challenges.
+Currently, AI and analytics help supply chain leaders solve long-standing data silos and governance challenges.
 Its capabilities allow for more integration and visibility across networks of stakeholders that were previously remote or disparate.

 Internet of Things (IoT): IoT is a network of physical objects connected to the internet.
 The IoT already plays a significant role in the supply chain, but it will likely continue to grow in importance with increasingly diverse applications.
 In just a few years, 50% of companies could be using other advanced technologies to support supply chain operations.

-In addition to providing more insights into operations and transportation, IoT can also be used to improve warehouse management, fleet tracking, inventory control, and even technological and mechanical maintenance.
-It could be even used to create entirely smart warehouses and fleets, increasing the efficiency, and accuracy of multiple areas of your supply chain.
+IoT in manufacturing and supply chain can also be used to improve warehouse management, fleet tracking, inventory control, and even technological and mechanical maintenance.
+It could be even used to create entirely smart warehouses and fleets, increasing the efficiency.

 Blockchain: Blockchain has been incredibly beneficial for businesses to minimize supply chain disruption and improve customer service.
 By 2024, the global spending on blockchain solutions is projected to reach almost 19 billion U.S. dollars.
 Over the past few years, this technology trend has integrated different business streams such as carriers, shipping lines, and logistic providers into a single platform.